alephcloud/hs-configuration-tools/README.md

 Optional Configuration Values
 -----------------------------

+For simple `Maybe` values the standard `FromJSON` instance from the aeson package can be used along with the `..:` operator.
+When defining command line option parsers with `.::` and `%::` all options are optional.
+When an option is not present on the command line the default value is used.
+For `Maybe` values it is therefore enough to wrap the parsed value into `Just`.

-For configuration values of type `Maybe a`, though being sum types, we provide an orphan[^1] `FromJSON` instance of the form
+For configuration values of type `Maybe a` where `a` is a record type we provide an orphan[^1] `FromJSON` instance of the form

 ~~~{.haskell}